 The bill introduces the Family Home Visitation Act, which mandates the Department of Health and Human Services to implement evidence-based nurse home visiting services aimed at improving the health and well-being of families with young children or pregnant individuals.
-The Act defines a home visitation program as a voluntary initiative that includes regular visits by qualified professionals to enhance various aspects of family health, such as maternal and child health outcomes, positive parenting practices, and economic self-sufficiency.
-The bill stipulates that only evidence-based programs will receive state funding, ensuring high-quality service delivery and continuous improvement.
+The Act defines a home visitation program as a voluntary initiative that includes regular visits by qualified professionals to enhance various aspects of family health, parenting practices, and child development.
+The bill specifies that only evidence-based programs will receive state funding, ensuring high-quality service delivery and continuous improvement.
+Additionally, families have the right to decline these services at any time.

 Final Reading: 68-911, 68-996